the-alchemist88/Cpp_helper_codes/Templates/templates&type_deduction.md

 # Generic Programming and Templates

 Briefly speaking, generic programming denotes the style of programming that is independent of types.
-For example in C language void* type is used for eliminating dependency to types.
+For example in C language "void*" type is used for eliminating dependency to types.
 Besides in C++ and in some other languages inheritence tools(virtual dispatch etc.) is used to employ derived class' codes without knowing the type at runtime.

 The most prominant difference between C and C++ compiler is that C++ compiler is able to write code.
 Consequently, we call such code, which can trigger compiler to write code by its